NickBot-dev/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Observe RDP Traffic.
 RDP or Remote desktop Protocol is used to remotely connect from one computer to another to gain a Remote Desktop Graphical User Interface (GUI).
-RDP uses TCP Port:3389
+The Computer being connected to is typically listening for a connection on TCP Port: 3389.
+RDP uses TCP Port: 3389
 </p>
 <br />